 Why do people take spice?

-If spice DOES contain synthetic cannabinoids, users can experience:
+What does spice do to you that’s positive?
+Well, if spice DOES contain synthetic cannabinoids, users can expect to experience:

 - A relaxed chilled-out feeling, with some users reporting a rush of euphoria

 - Uncontrollable, unprovoked giggling and a desire to talk to others